mwtaylor/Cookbook/content/recipes/pan-pizza/index.md

         ingredients:
           - pizza_sauce
           - cheese
-  - sectionName: Cook Pizza
+  - section_name: Cook Pizza
     steps:
       - name: Bake
         text: Bake the pizza in the oven.
 Rotate halfway through.
 Don't worry about crust browning at this point.
 Remove when the top is browned.
       - name: Brown Crust
         text: Check the crust with a spatula.
 It will almost always need more browning.
 Put on stovetop on high heat and cook until crust reaches desired browning.
-  - sectionName: Serve
+  - section_name: Serve
     steps:
       - name: Cool
         text: Remove the pizza from the pan and cool on a wire rack.